profjuvii/edu-talk-app/README.md

 > [!NOTE]
 >
 > This project is not deployed online and runs locally on `localhost`.
-It was created solely for educational purposes.

 ## Author